maflcko/b-c-gui-translations-review/reviews/ca.md

         <translation>S&amp;ubstreu la tarifa de l'import</translation>

 ERR
-The Catalan translation uses "S&ubstreu," which is not a correct conjugation—should be "S&ubstreu" or "S&ubstrieu" depending on formality/plurality, but this still sounds odd.
-Also, "de l'import" could be clearer as "de l'import enviat" or more simply "de l'import".
-The usual Catalan translation is "D&edueix la comissió de l'import".
+The verb "Substreu" is incorrect in Catalan, and "tarifa" is not the best term for Bitcoin fees; "comissió" is preferred.
+The accelerator is present once, which is fine.

 Correct translation:
-D&edueix la comissió de l'import
+&Descompta la comissió de l'import
 ```

 <!-- cache_translation_check_ca_66824e60fbba81658981816825e5c71ea5607ad3e093ee964bfefb75e958da5a -->